Avocadososemix/2020-deep-learning/documentation/technical_documentation.md

 #### LSTM model Neural Network

-A LSTM recurrent neural network architecture was chosen due to its good suitability to classify and make predictions

-ADAM (an adaptive learning rate optimization algorithm), was used to optimize the neural network instead of normal gradient descent that would have a fixed learning rate during training.

-Sigmoid activation function was used for the output neuron as the project was a multilabel classification and each probability distribution of the neurons are independent of each other.
+A LSTM recurrent neural network architecture was chosen due to its good suitability to classify and make predictions.
+ADAM (an adaptive learning rate optimization algorithm), was used to optimize the neural network instead of normal gradient descent that would have a fixed learning rate during training.The Sigmoid activation function was used for the output neuron as the project was a multilabel classification and each probability distribution of the neurons are independent of each other.

-#Sigmoid was used instead of a SoftMax function due to it allowing a high probability for several labels #simultaneously instead of of summing towards 1 like SoftMax.
-We found this desirable when working with multi-#label data.

 As the loss function, mean squared error was found to work well.